Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Discussion

+While most observer-based results are derived for standard linear multi-agent systems \cite{hong2006tracking, su2011cooperative, huang2017consensus, tang2016coordination, liu2018distributed, liu2021redueced, cao2021positive,tang2018distributed, tang2020optimal}, whether and how this approach is still effective for positive multi-agent systems heavily depends upon the positivity of the observers.
+To tackle this issue, we utilize a special initialization first proposed in \cite{roszak2009necessary} and extend it to the distributed case.
+This enables us a positive and convergent estimate of the expected trajectory determined by the leader.
+To our knowledge, Lemma \ref{thm:1observer} gives us the first affirmative answer to the existence of distributed positive observers under mild assumptions.

+It is remarkable to interpret Lemma \ref{thm:1observer} as a leaderless positive consensus problem for homogeneous multi-agent systems with identical system matrix $A_0$ and input matrix $\I_{n_0}$.
+As such, the derived results are consistent with existing positive consensus results in the literature \cite{valcher2017consensus, liu2019positivity,Jason2022positive, bhattacharyya2022positive, sun2017stabilization}.
+Moreover, we consider time-varying communication graphs, which definitely extends the aforementioned results for only fixed graphs.
+Compared with the recent work \cite{cao2021positive} under a similar setting, by virtue of common Lyapunov functions, we do not need any average dwell-time condition assumption and allow arbitrary switching among connected graphs.

-\begin{rem} Theorems \ref{thm:main} and \ref{thm:main-2} state the solvability of our formulated leader-following positive consensus problem by two different kinds of distributed controllers.
-When $N=1$, the considered leader-following problem reduces to the conventional positive tracking problem for single positive plants and can be taken as a distributed extension of these centralized results \cite{farina2000positive, roszak2010multivariable, wang2019output, yang2021proportional}. \end{rem} \begin{rem} Compared with existing distributed coordination results for homogeneous multi-agent systems \cite{valcher2013stabilizability, valcher2017consensus, wu2018observer, liu2019positivity, bhattacharyya2022positive}, we consider general heterogeneous multi-agent systems.
-With the help of the distributed positive observers \eqref{sys:observer-1} with proper initialization, the developed controllers remove such limitation and allow the agent dynamics to be totally different from each other. \end{rem}
+With the aid of this distributed positive observer \eqref{sys:observer-1}, we provide two different kinds of distributed controllers to solve the formulated leader-following positive consensus problem.
+When $N=1$, the considered leader-following problem reduces to the conventional positive tracking problem for single positive plant.
+Thus, it can be taken as a distributed extension of these centralized results \cite{farina2000positive, roszak2010multivariable, wang2019output, yang2021proportional}.
+Moreover, different from most existing positive consensus results \cite{valcher2013stabilizability, valcher2017consensus, liu2019positivity, bhattacharyya2022positive,Jason2022positive,Jason2020robust, wu2018observer}, our distributed observer-based designs do not require the agents to be homogeneous.
+In fact, under some standard matrix equations assumption, the agent dynamics (including the followers and the leader) are allowed to be mutually different from each other.
+We will also illustrate this point by an example in Section \ref{sec:simulation}.